-Cruise the Sampan Creek, which is part of the Mary River System, and forms the western boundary of the station This system harbours one of the largest crocodile densities in the world.
-But it's not just the crocodiles, many bird species call this mangrove-lined environment home.
-Relax in the shade provided on our canopy covered cruise as you meander along this creek system, learning about these animals from our skilled guides
+Cruise the Sampan Creek, part of the Mary River system, which forms the western boundary of the station.
+This system harbours one of the largest crocodile densities in the world.
+But it’s not just the crocodiles, many bird species call this mangrove-lined environment home.
+Relax in the shade provided on our canopy-covered cruise as you meander along the creek system, learning about these animals from our skilled guides.

-Spend the afternoon bird watching - the Mary River catchment is home to some 236 species of bird, many of which are found at Bamurru Plains.
+Spend the afternoon bird watching.
+The Mary River catchment is home to some 236 species of birds, many of which are found at Bamurru Plains.
 The significance of this particular property comes in the variety of habitat black soil floodplains, paperbark swamps, savannah woodland, river mangroves and coastal beaches support an extraordinary diversity of birdlife.

 After breakfast take a 30-minute charter flight to Darwin.